Boise Airport

 Boise is a landing rights airfield requiring international general aviation flights to receive permission from a Customs and Border Protection officer before landing.

 In addition to being a commercial and general aviation airport, Boise also functions concurrently as a USAF military facility as used by the 124th Fighter Wing (124 FW) of the Idaho Air National Guard on the Gowen Field Air National Guard Base portion of the airport.
 The 124 FW operates the A-10 Thunderbolt II aircraft.

 The National Interagency Fire Center is based in the city of Boise and the Boise Airport is used for logistical support.
 The United States Forest Service (USFS) also uses Boise Airport as a base for aerial firefighting air tankers during the wildfire season.

-Boise Airport enplaned 2,059,935 passengers in 2019, an increase of 6% vs. 2018 when 1,938,416 passengers were enplaned (making it the 69th busiest airport in the country).
+Boise Airport enplaned 2,248,435 passengers in 2022, an increase of 24% vs. 2021 when 1,806,838 passengers were enplaned.

 Terminals and development

-Boise Airport currently has one terminal with two concourses and servicing nine airlines.
-The terminal is a three-story building containing four baggage carousels, rental car counters, all of the ticketing counters, a consolidated security checkpoint including TSA pre check and CLEAR Security, and some offices.
+Boise Airport currently has one terminal with two concourses and servicing ten airlines.
+The terminal is a three-story building containing four baggage carousels, rental car counters on the ground floor, all of the ticketing counters, a consolidated security checkpoint including TSA PreCheck and CLEAR Security, offices and fast food outlets.

 The two concourses have a combined 24 gates with 13 total jet bridges.
-Concourse B has 13 gates and 11 jet bridges (with one jet bridge serving each of B21 a/b and B22a/b).
-Airline gate assignments are broken down as follows: B10, B11, B21a/b (United), B15, B17 (Southwest), B14, B16, B19 (Common Use), B18 (American), B20, B22a/b (Delta).
-The Common use gates are used as follows: B14 (United, Delta), B16 (Allegiant, southwest), B19 (American, Avelo, Spirit).
+Concourse B has 13 gates and 11 jet bridges (with one jet bridge serving each of B21 a/b and B22 a/b).
+Airline gate assignments are broken down as follows: B10, B11, B21 a/b (United), B15, B17 (Southwest), B14, B16, B19 (Common Use), B18 (American), B20, B22 a/b (Delta).
+The Common use gates are used as follows: B14 (Delta), B16 (Allegiant, Frontier, Southwest), B19 (American, Spirit, Sun Country).
 Concourse C serves Alaska Airlines and has 11 gates; however, only gates C8a and C12 are equipped with jet bridges, with the rest having covered walkways.

-Construction

 In 2016, Boise Airport released a new master plan outlining their short, medium, and long-term plans.
 Each of these terms would mark different stages of the airport's growth and renewal, with the largest projects being three new parking garages, upgrades to Concourse B, and a new Concourse A.

 Concourse A

-The new Concourse A would sit on the other side of the main terminal from concourses B and C. Long terms for the airport call for ten new gates, all equipped with jet bridges.
-One of the new gates would be equipped to handle wide bodied aircraft, five equipped for narrowbody aircraft, and four equipped for regional jets up to an A220.
-Phase 1 of the new concourse is scheduled to begin construction by the end of 2022 and will include six gates, three for mainline aircraft and three for regional aircraft.
+The new Concourse A would sit on the other side of the main terminal from concourses B and C in an existing rental car parking lot.
+It would have ten new gates, all equipped with jet bridges and able to handle narrow-body aircraft.
+Long-term plans call for one of the new gates would be equipped to handle wide bodied aircraft, five equipped for narrowbody aircraft, and four equipped for regional jets up to an A220.
+Phase 1 of the new concourse is scheduled to begin construction in the start of the second quarter of 2026 and will include six gates, three for mainline aircraft and three for regional aircraft.
 The makeup of Phases 2 and 3 would depend on the needs of the airport and have not been determined yet.